CesiumGS/cesium-native/doc/topics/async-system.md

 ## The AsyncSystem Class

 An `AsyncSystem` object manages the other objects we use to schedule work and wait for its completion.
-During initialization, the host system [constructs an `AsyncSystem` object](#creating-an-asyncsystem) and passes it to Cesium Native, which in turn uses it in all operations that might complete asynchronously. `AsyncSystem` instances can be safely and efficiently stored and copied by value; this makes it easy to make them available wherever they're needed, including in lambda captures.
-On the other hand, using a reference to an `AsyncSystem` object is very bug-prone in asynchronous code, because the lifetime of the reference holder is often quite different from the code that uses it.
+During initialization, an application [constructs an AsyncSystem object](#creating-an-asyncsystem) and passes it to Cesium Native, which in turn uses it in all operations that might complete asynchronously. `AsyncSystem` instances can be safely and efficiently stored and copied by value; this makes it easy to make them available wherever they're needed, including in lambda captures.
+On the other hand, holding a reference to an `AsyncSystem` object is very bug-prone in asynchronous code; the lifetime of the reference holder can be quite different from the code that uses it and hard to reason about.
+It is idiomatic to pass a `const` reference to an `AsyncSystem` object as a parameter to a function, but that reference must be copied to a value if it will be used outside of the lifetime of the function.
+For example, in the following code, the `asyncSystem` function parameter is copied to a constant value member in the inner lambda:

+    Future<ReadJsonResult<Cesium3DTiles::Subtree>> SubtreeFileReader::load(
+        const AsyncSystem& asyncSystem,
+        const std::shared_ptr<IAssetAccessor>& pAssetAccessor,
+        const std::string& url,
+        const std::vector<IAssetAccessor::THeader>& headers) const noexcept {
+      return pAssetAccessor->get(asyncSystem, url, headers)
+          .thenInWorkerThread([asyncSystem, pAssetAccessor, this](
+                                  std::shared_ptr<IAssetRequest>&& pRequest) {
+            return this->load(asyncSystem, pAssetAccessor, pRequest);
+          });
+    }

 ## Future<T> {#future}